How to Cook Frozen Gyoza in 15 Minutes: Crispy Gyoza in the Air Fryer or Juicy and Golden in the Pan

 How to cook frozen gyoza in a pan?

-1. Heat a pan on medium-high (around 6/9 on the stove).
+1. Heat a pan on medium-high (around 6 out of 9 on the stove).
 Add a little oil to the pan.

 2. Coat the flat side of each gyoza with oil.
 You can use a brush or dip each piece directly into the oil in a pan.
 This way, the bottoms turn crispy.